"The Copper Beeches" with Patrick Wymark as Jephro Rucastle

 Wymark portrays Rucastle with measured charm, even when dismissing an applicant for the role of Governess.
 Tilsley’s script makes an interesting comparison with Bill Craig's dramatisation for the later Jeremy Brett TV show.
 Wymark’s portrayal is less outwardly misanthropic than Joss Ackland's portrayal in the 1980's TV show, closer to the character in the short story who Violet Hunter describes as “comfortable” and “genial.”
 Tilsley does, however, retain the subtle slip of the mask from the short story where Rucastle laughingly describes his son, “Oh you should see him crushing cockroaches with his slipper.
 Smack!Smack!Smack!”.
 This is given a pay off later in the story with a scene of Tilsley’s own invention where young Edward (Gary Mason) bludgeons a mouse with a house brick while Rucastle looks on laughing..

-Bill Craig, writing for a series with the full range of film-making techniques at his disposal, attempts to dramatize Violet Hunter’s description of Rucastle distracting her with a ream of funny stories.
+Bill Craig, writing for the Brett series with the full range of film-making techniques at his disposal, attempts to dramatize Violet Hunter’s description of Rucastle distracting her with a ream of funny stories.
 In the story Violet says her employer told the stories, “inimitably” but unfortunately Ackland has to try an imitate them luckily with much of the dialogue overlaid with Violet’s voiceover as she relates events to Holmes.
-Tilsley, on the other hand, is writing for a studio-bound, videotaped production, and has to show the scene in “real time”.
-Ingeniously, he replaces the joke-telling with a ruse involving a camera (picking up on a throwaway line in the story about photography being one of his hobbies) to keep Violet Hunter occupied.
+Tilsley, on the other hand, is writing for a studio-bound, BBC videotaped production, and has to show the scene in “real time”.
+Ingeniously, he replaces the joke-telling with Wymark pulling a ruse involving a camera (picking up on a throwaway line in Doyle's story about photography being one of Rucastle's hobbies) to keep Violet Hunter occupied.

 Rosemary Leach, who would play Wymark's mistress Susan Weldon in "The Power Game" also appears as another wronged woman, the vengeful Kitty Winter in "The Illustrious Client".
 Was Edmund Ward thinking of Kitty Winter’s parting shot to Baron Gruner when he wrote her farewell to John Wilder in “The Power Game” episode "there's No Such Thing As A Dead Heat"?